jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 ## Blazor 8

-Wen development is a very special type of development.
+Web development is a very special type of development.
-The issues related to technologies like Javascript and the frameworks/products on top of it has been growing.
+The issues related to technologies like Javascript and the frameworks/products on top of it have been growing.

 WASM tries to bring an alternative and a solution to that problem.
 Blazor is Microsoft's answer to develop in WASM/WASI.
 Blazor 8, very waited by the market, has been rolled out with considerable improvements and additional features than Blazor 7.